Vietnam.vn - Nền tảng quảng bá Việt Nam

-The mission was originally scheduled to last only eight days, but technical problems prevented the spacecraft from making the planned return trip.
+The mission was originally scheduled to last only eight days, but technical problems prevented the spacecraft from making the planned return journey.
 However, a nine-month rescue effort resulted in the two astronauts returning safely to Earth earlier this year.

 After returning, astronauts Wilmore and Williams underwent 45 days of physical therapy to restore muscle tone, balance and basic daily functions.
 Each day, they spent at least two hours with rehabilitation specialists from the National Aeronautics and Space Administration (NASA) medical team.